Letting Go of the Story

 Make a Permanent Record

-I needed to have the memories in writing so that I wouldn't later think that getting divorced was a mistake.
+I also needed to have the memories in writing so I wouldn't later think that getting divorced was a mistake.
 I suffered from cognitive dissonance while being married to a pathological liar, and it nearly drove me insane.
 I couldn't trust myself to think clearly or remember accurately.

 I was going through my notebook the other day, and I read what I wrote back then.
 I was appalled at what I used to put up with.
 I certainly have better boundaries and more assertiveness now.